About

 The cheesy gravy poured evenly over the bread for the thanksgiving leftover casserole strata

-So isn’t this just a savory bread pudding then?
+So this isn’t just a savory bread pudding then?

-Yes and No. A bread pudding (sweet or savory) has more or less an equal amount of milk and eggs, making it more custardy.
 A strata however, in addition to having layers, has MORE eggs than milk, making it more eggy.
 This would make a strata more similar to a French toast casserole (just in terms of texture, not the layers).

 Personally though, I see nothing wrong with serving this as a Thanksgiving savory bread pudding, if inclined to do so! 🙂 Words don’t have flavor, you know.
 This bad boy tastes so good no matter what you call it.